When to plant Chicory in Custer County, ID

 Custer County, Idaho is in USDA Hardiness Zone 5b.
 The average last spring frost is June 18 and first fall frost is September 5.

-Custer County County sits in USDA Zone 5b.
+Custer County sits in USDA Zone 5b.
 Chicory grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Chicory grow in Custer County County's climate?
+Can Chicory grow in Custer County's climate?

 Your Custer County Garden Planner — Free